 It would be exciting to have a design of mine in a book, even if it is a collection, so I am hoping and praying that my little project makes the next few cuts.

 If anyone shows interest in this pattern, I will post it for sale for $1.00 each, in a pdf.
 I will also have a drawing for a kit.
 So let me know if you are interested.

 Tuesday, April 10, 2007

-While the dish is cooking, and in another pan, heat olive oil over medium heat.
-Add the sliced onions and cook slowly, stirring until they are fully caramelized, crisp and very dark, but not burnt.
+Heat the frying pan to low and cook onions slowly, stirring until they are fully caramelized, crisp and very dark, but not burnt.
 Season with salt.

 Serve the mejeddarah with the crisp onions and with laban bi chiyar (cucumber yogurt salad) or just plain yogurt.

 - Tuesday: Grilled Chipotle Rubbed Skirt Steak, Black Beans and Rice

 - Thursday: Smothered Pork Chops with Sauerkraut and Onions, Scalloped Potatoes and Salad

 - Friday: Beef Sandwiches with Onions and Peppers on Olive Oil Bread

 - Saturday: Enchiladas Blancas, potluck